Planar graphs have two-coloring number at most 8

-\begin{corollary} If $(G,K,C)$ is a minimal counterexample, and $v\in V(G)\setminus C$ is an $(a,b)$-vertex, then $b\le a$.
-Furthermore, if $b=a$, $u\in V(G)\setminus C$ is a neighbor of $v$ and $u$ is an $(a',b')$-vertex, then $b'\ge 2$. \end{corollary} \begin{proof} If $v\not\in K$, then all faces incident with $v$ are triangles.
+\begin{corollary} If $(G,K,C)$ is a minimal counterexample and $v\in V(G)\setminus C$, then $a(v) \geq b(v)$.
+Furthermore, if $a(v)=b(v)$ and $u\in V(G)\setminus C$ is a neighbor of $v$, then $b(u)\geq 2$. \end{corollary} \begin{proof} If $v\not\in K$, then all faces incident with $v$ are triangles.
 If $v\in K$, then all faces except possibly for the outer one are triangles, and no vertex of the outer face belongs to $C$.
-Since $C$ is an independent set, at most half of the neighbors of $v$ belong to $C$, and thus $b\le a$.
-Furthermore, if $b=a$, then every second neighbor of $v$ belongs to $C$, and thus $u$ and $v$ have two common neighbors belonging to $C$. \end{proof}
+Since $C$ is an independent set, at most half of the neighbors of $v$ belong to $C$, and thus $b(v)\le a(v)$.
+Furthermore, if $b(v)=a(v)$, then every second neighbor of $v$ belongs to $C$, and thus $u$ and $v$ have two common neighbors belonging to $C$. \end{proof}